 Wandering Jew Plant Care

 When provided with the right environment, all varieties of wandering Jew are easy to care for.
-Just give them plenty of water and an area that gets partial sunlight or the indirect sun to watch them thrive into a beautiful houseplant.
+Just give them plenty of water and an area that gets partial sunlight or indirect sun to watch them thrive into a beautiful houseplant.

 As mentioned above, wandering Jew plant prefers bright but indirect sunlight.
 Remember, the brighter the light is, the more flower your plant will produce.
 However, some varieties of the wandering Jew don’t bloom until well after the first year.